Murdork/PythonProject/Project Docs/Intro to prog markdown.md

 ---

 ## Scenario

+* **Scenario and pricing**
+You are required to create and test a new software system for a small shop loaning fishing and camping equipment for hire to customers.
+The fishing and camping equipment available for hire and the cost is listed below.
+Customers can rent it from 9am to 6pm each day.
+The equipment can be hired from 9am of day 1 but should be returned by 2pm the next day irrespective of the time of collection on day 1.
+For each additional night a 50% discount is applied for each piece of equipment hired.
+If the equipment is returned after 2pm, it will still be counted as an additional night and extra 50% payment for each piece of equipment hired will need to be paid.

 You will create and test a new software system for a **small shop** that loans **fishing and camping equipment**.